 Head First HTML5 Programming

-This book review was published by Slashdot, 2011-12-05.
-It was featured on the Slashdot homepage for over 14 months.
+This book review was published by Slashdot, .
+It was featured on the Slashdot home page for more than 14 months.

 Web designers and developers alike are increasingly enthused about the capabilities offered by HTML5, which is generally considered the combination of the latest version of the Web's primary markup language and its related technologies.
 Consequently, publishers have rushed to market a wide variety of books that purport to explore the inner mysteries of HTML5, even as the standards — and how browsers implement them — are still in flux.
 In characteristic fashion, O'Reilly Media took the time to wait for some of the dust to settle, and attempted to create a resource more approachable and solid than those thrown together quickly.
 The final result is Head First HTML5 Programming.